 Perform risk assessments together with the project team, analyze what consequences these risks will result in, think of the ways you’ll respond to them, and document all this information.
 It’s a good idea to use previous experience if you managed similar projects before.

 Assigning the right resources to the right tasks ensures efficient and effective work on a project.
-This section of the implementation plan should answer the questions: Are there enough resources for completing project tasks?
-What equipment and facilities are required?
-Who has necessary skills and capacity for completing the tasks?
-So, the main purpose of this part of the plan is to make sure that the project has all the necessary resources for successful implementation.
+This section of the implementation plan aims to make sure that the project has all the necessary resources for successful implementation; it should answer the questions:

 Step 7: Specify success metrics

-Define what metrics you will use to assess progress (e.g. resource utilization rate, earned value, and plenty of others that will vary depending on the type of a project), and how often this assessment should be performed.
+Define what metrics you will use to assess progress (e.g. resource utilization rate, earned value, or others that will vary depending on the type of a project), and how often this assessment should be performed.
 It’s important that these metrics touch upon all sides of the project implementation process: schedule, scope, budget, and resource utilization.

 These were the main blocks reflecting project implementation stages that should be included into a project implementation plan.
 And now, let’s consider some recommendations that will make the project implementation process more smooth and lead to better outcomes.

 Why Epicflow?
-First, because it has been designed for a complex multi-project environment which is becoming more and more common in modern organizations.
-Secondly, because its features cover all the sides of project management: from each employee’s task management to efficient utilization of multiple resources in a large organization.
-So, let’s take a closer look at the Epicflow’s features that help improve project workflows and describe one feature per each group as an illustrative example.
+First, because it has been designed for a complex multi-project environment which is becoming more and more common for modern organizations.
+Second, because its capabilities cover all sides of the project and resource management process: from each employee’s task management to the efficient utilization of resources in an enterprise.
+Let’s take a closer look.

-The peculiarity of Epicflow’s Task List is that it provides each team member with a prioritized list of assignments.
-The most critical tasks are marked with colors and given specific numbers indicating the task’s priority, so that everyone knows what to work on first.
+Epicflow sets task priorities with regard to dependencies between all projects in the pipeline and provides each team member with a prioritized list of assignments.
+The critical tasks are marked with colors depending on their urgency and given specific numbers indicating their priority so that everyone knows what to work on first.
 In addition, it’s updated automatically every time any changes occur.
-Working on highest priority tasks is crucial for successful project implementation: whatever happens, the team will be capable of delivering the desired output by completing the most critical tasks first.
+Prioritization is crucial for successful project implementation – it makes the workflow flexible, and whatever happens, the team members know what tasks matter most for the moment.

-Want to learn more about Epicflow’s features that facilitate successful project implementation?
-Let us know by booking a demo.
+Want to learn more about Epicflow’s features that facilitate successful implementation of all projects in your environment?
+Let us know by booking a call with our expert.